MallocSecurity/sdk/docs/api-reference/checkURL.md

 - Always perform URL checks after the SDK has been properly initialized.
 - Use the asynchronous version in UI components to avoid blocking the main thread.
+- Always check the status field before relying on other content within the JSON.